-The Eller Professional Development Center is located in McClelland Hall Room 203 (connected to the Eller advising offices).
+The Eller Professional Development Center is located on the third floor of McClelland Hall.
 You can find more information on what the Center offers on this website: https://pdc.eller.arizona.edu.
 Central UA Career Services is located in the Student Union Suite 411 (above the UA Bookstore): http://www.career.arizona.edu.

 Who can I talk to about internship opportunities, job searching, or career development?

-You can see an Eller Career Specialist during PDC office hours.
-You can email firstname.lastname@example.org to find out the office hours available during the current semester.
-During PDC office hours, you can learn more about how to conduct an effective job or internship search.
+You can schedule an Career Coaching appointment with an Eller Career Coach through eSMS, or you can attend PDC walk-in hours to meet with a Professional Development Associate (PDA).
+Career Coaches and PDAs and help you learn more about how to conduct an effective job or internship search.
 During this time you can also ask questions pertaining to interviewing, have your resume and cover letter reviewed, and find out more about online career resources.

 How can I develop a resume or cover letter?

 Internships are very important experiential learning experiences which prepare you for a successful career search.
 There are many opportunities for students who show independent initiative to pursue internships.
 Many employers are interested in students who are motivated to gain experience in their area of interest.
 Check the Wildcat JobLink system for these opportunities.
-Also, every semester there are a number of Internship Orientation sessions that can help you determine what Eller sponsored resources and opportunities are available to you (look on the ESMS RSVP for upcoming event times).
+Also, every semester there are a number of professional development sessions that can help you determine what Eller sponsored resources and opportunities are available to you (read the SuitUp Sunday emails or look on the eSMS RSVP for upcoming event times).

 How can I earn academic credit for my internship?

-Students can apply for internship credit through the Structured Internship Program (SIP).
-SIP is an academic experience that you can pair with your internship involvement.
-The academic components associated with your internship will give you the opportunity to reflect on your internship and network with other student interns.
+Students can apply for internship credit through eSMS.
+There are academic components associated with internship credit which will give you the opportunity to reflect on your internship and network with other student interns.

-Internships must be pre-approved to be part of the SIP program.
-Students participating in the SIP can receive up to three units of internship credit.
+Internships must be pre-approved to be awarded credit.
+Students can receive up to three units of internship credit.
 To apply for internship credit through the Eller Professional Development Center:

 - Read about earning internship credit here: https://pdc.eller.arizona.edu/students/careerprep/internships/credit

 - Submit online internship application on eSMS.
-First click on the "APPS” tab, then click on "INTERNSHIPS" and input all required information.
+First click on the "Career” tab, then click on "Internships for Credit" and input all required information.